shenmuxing/RiskGuard/README.md

 # Account Risk Detection in Large-Scale Financial Graphs with Auxiliary Asset Prediction

+**RiskGuard**: A novel framework for detecting forced liquidation risks in leveraged trading accounts through auxiliary asset prediction and gradient-based graph sampling.

-This is the source code for the paper "Account Risk Detection in Large-Scale Financial Graphs with Auxiliary Asset Prediction".
+This is the source code for the paper "Account Risk Detection in Large-Scale Financial Graphs with Auxiliary Asset Prediction", addressing the critical challenge of account risk detection in large-scale financial networks by jointly modeling asset fluctuations and account behaviors in temporal bipartite graphs.

-full version of our paper is available at [full_version/RiskGuard-full.pdf](https://github.com/shenmuxing/RiskGuard/tree/main/full_version/RiskGuard-full.pdf)
+The full version of our paper is available at [full_version/RiskGuard-full.pdf](https://github.com/shenmuxing/RiskGuard/tree/main/full_version/RiskGuard-full.pdf)

 ## Environment Setup